telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 Spread streaming is a document processing paradigm that allows you to create big spreadsheet documents with great performance and minimal memory footprint.

 The key for the memory efficiency is that the spread streaming library writes the spreadsheet content directly to a stream without creating and preserving the spreadsheet document model in memory.
-Each time a value is set, the export kicks-in and the new value is written into the stream.
+Each time an exporter object is disposed, the set values are written into the stream.
 This allows you to create large documents with an excellent performance.

 ## Key Features